 Prevent it: To decrease your horse’s winter-colic risk, make sure he gets plenty of exercise.
 If turnout in the pasture is limited because of frozen ground, be extra vigilant about a daily work session in the arena.

 To ensure that your horse drinks enough, consider providing warm water at least once a day.
 For pastured horses, consider a tank heater.
-Studies have shown that providing warm water for your horse can increase his water consumption by as much as 40 percent—and reduce colic risk.
+Studies have shown that providing warm water for your horse can increase his water consumption by as much as 40%—and reduce colic risk.

 [READ: Equine Colic Advice]